-Earn 1 hour of continuing education by joining the OT Potential Club after listening to this OT Potential Podcast course on OT for Spasticity in Adults.
+Earn 1 hour of continuing education by joining OT Potential after taking this course.

 Spasticity can be present in many of the conditions we treat as occupational therapy professionals.